 There are so many connections between sleep and exercise!
+Performance is intricately tied with our circadian rhythms in many ways.
 Whether you are getting enough, the position you choose, or even what you eat before you get your z’s can impact exercise results.
 As a partner, exercise can help alleviate stress, anxiety, and depression, challenges that interfere with sleep.
 By exercising, many aspects of sleep are improved, including falling asleep more quickly and staying in a deep sleep longer.
 Give your body the time it needs to sleep for health, performance, and happiness.
 Here we’ll share some of the more fitting information on sleep and exercise.

 The Overhead Squat Assessment and Sleeping Position